 Simply put: the skyscraper technique when you produce a piece that is 10X better than the first, second or third result in Google’s SERPs.

 A good example of this is Neil Patel’s article The Beginner’s Guide to Online Marketing, which is not just one page that talks about online marketing – it's 14 different chapters and really well designed:

 It's so far ahead of everyone else's content on this subject that it's very hard to beat which makes it easy to attract more links and give you more traffic.

 Content Marketing Hack #2 – Update Your Most Popular Blog Posts

 However good your content is, you'll find that whatever ranks well now won't rank well forever.
 Even if you climb to the top, over time it goes down.
 So once a year, take your most popular content pieces and update them.

-In 2019, there are more blog posts than there ever have been before:
+There are more blog posts than there ever have been before: